apify/crawlee/website/blog/2024/06-24-proxy-management-in-crawlee/index.md

 Proxies vary in quality, speed, reliability, and cost.
 There are a [few types of proxies](https://blog.apify.com/types-of-proxies/), such as datacenter and residential proxies.
 Datacenter proxies are cheaper but, on the other hand, more prone to getting blocked, and vice versa with residential proxies.

 It is hard for developers to decide which proxy to use while scraping data.
 We might get blocked if we use [datacenter proxies](https://blog.apify.com/datacenter-proxies-when-to-use-them-and-how-to-make-the-most-of-them/) for low-cost scraping, but residential proxies are sometimes too expensive for bigger projects.
 Developers need a system that can manage both costs and avoid getting blocked.
-To manage this, we recently introduced `TieredProxies` in Crawlee.
+To manage this, we recently introduced tiered proxies in Crawlee.
 Let’s take a look at it.

 :::note